donovanmaxwell/DevNotes/README.md

 # DevNotes
-A collection of notes related to programming
+A collection of notes, links, and pictues related to programming.